Philadelphia Worker’s Compensation Lawyers Help You Explore All Options Even if Your Claim Has Been Denied

 You deserve tenacious representation through each stage of the Workers’ Compensation process, from beginning to end

 The Workers’ Compensation claims process is often lengthy and requires a deep understanding of the legal issues involved.
 There are many reasons that a claim may be denied and it is vital that you act quickly to understand your options and decide what the next steps are.
 At McCann & Wall, our Philadelphia Workers’ Compensation lawyers take the time to analyze each aspect of your case and leave no stone unturned in the pursuit of justice for you.
-We’ve spent more than two decades helping clients that have been injured at work recover full and fair compensation, whether through a Workers’ Compensation claim or a third party lawsuit.
+We’ve spent more than three decades helping clients that have been injured at work recover full and fair compensation, whether through a Workers’ Compensation claim or a third party lawsuit.

 Just because your claim has been denied does not mean you’re out of options

 As soon as you suffer an injury while at work or develop a medical condition caused by your job or working conditions, you must notify your employer immediately.
 It is vital that you maintain records detailing your injury, how it was caused, when you reported it and the medical treatment you’ve received.
 Once you have notified your employer and filed a Workers’ Compensation claim, either your employer or the insurance company chooses whether to accept or deny your claim.
 There are many reasons why a claim may be denied including: